Uvacoder/learndevtoolbox/docs/recurrence/patterns/index.md

 - taste
 - touch

-**Fisical signals** that can **vary in their frequency, width**, ... and transform in **different color values** decomposed into combinations of red, green and blue or **different values of words** decomposed into fonems, a, ae, e, i, o , u, ... depending on the language.
+**Physical signals** that can **vary in their frequency, width**, ... and transform in **different color values** decomposed into combinations of red, green and blue or **different values of words** decomposed into phonemes, a, ae, e, i, o , u, ... depending on the language.

 ![Light spectrum](./assets/light.jpeg)
 _Light spectrum_